 I’ve used a lot of different brands of rain gear over the years…and I have paid the price for doing so!
 I think I’m still thawing out and recovering from nerve damage I experienced from hypothermic events caused by lousy wind and rain protection.
-Being older and wiser now, there is only one line of rain gear that I personally use and recommend to folks: Grundéns (who also manufacture many of the same products under the Gage brand name) For Alaskans, Grundéns are to rain gear what Xtratufs are to footwear.
+Being older and wiser now, there are only one a few lines of rain gear that I personally use and recommend to folks: Grundéns (who also manufacture many of the same products under the Gage brand name) and Helly Hansen.
+For Alaskans, Grundéns are to rain gear what Xtratufs are to footwear.
 For many, especially those in coastal regions where it rains for weeks on end at times, and, for those who work in the fishing industry, or simply spend most of their time in the outdoors, Grundéns are essential apparel.
 Many Alaskans practically live in their Grundéns and Xtratufs.
 In fact, just as the town of Kodiak Alaska celebrated Xtratuf boots by making them the theme of one of their annual Crab Festivals, they did the same with Grundéns.

-Grundéns and Gage make heavy duty, industrial strength rain gear for the likes of commercial fisherman, as seen on the hit TV series Deadliest Catch, as well as products more fitting for hunters, hikers, and adventures who spend most of their time along the trails, in the mountains, etc. Of course, they also make products for the general public who simply need dependable rain gear, but who won’t be spending weeks on a crab boat in 40-foot waves, torrential downpours, and nonstop, howling winds!
-Below you will find a variety of Grundéns & Gage products to choose from.
+Grundéns, Gage and Helly Hansen make heavy duty, industrial strength rain gear for the likes of commercial fisherman, as seen on the hit TV series Deadliest Catch, as well as products more fitting for hunters, hikers, and adventures who spend most of their time along the trails, in the mountains, etc. Of course, they also make products for the general public who simply need dependable rain gear, but who won’t be spending weeks on a crab boat in 40-foot waves, torrential downpours, and nonstop, howling winds!
+Below you will find a variety of Grundéns, Gage and Helly Hansen products to choose from.
 Click on the photos to learn more and order yours today through our Amazon affiliate service.
 Most of their products are available in a variety of colors…ranging from camo patterns to high-vis solids.